-The University of Leeds requires a tuition fee deposit before issuing a CAS for a number of reasons including to meet good practice standards as a Tier 4 Sponsor of Tier 4 students and to help give you the best chance of a smooth visa application.
-Your tuition fee deposit payment also demonstrates your commitment to the University of Leeds.
-This commitment helps us to plan our resources and ensure you have the best possible experience when you arrive in Leeds.
+The University of Leeds requires a deposit before issuing a CAS for a number of reasons, including to meet good practice standards as a visa sponsor and to help give you the best chance of a smooth visa application.
+Your deposit payment also demonstrates your commitment to the University and helps us to plan our resources to ensure you have the best possible experience when you arrive in Leeds.
 Consequently, your right to a deposit refund is limited (full details are provided in the ‘Frequently asked questions’ that follow).

-ExemptionsApplicants who are sponsored by a University of Leeds recognised sponsor are not required to pay a tuition fee deposit but must provide appropriate evidence of official sponsorship.

-The definition of a University-recognised sponsor includes national governments, corporations/ employers, national and international charities and universities, but does not include family members or friends.
+The definition of a University-recognised sponsor includes national governments, corporations or employers, national and international charities and universities, but does not include family members or friends.

 Frequently asked questions